BrendanBerkley/prodebate/readme.md

 ### Smaller stuff
 - grandparent into elaboration model (and into links)?
 - when form errors, return with correct URL params
-- when form errors, only show error on one form instead of all three

 ### Bigger stuff, sooner
 - Manifestation models.